Medical Dictionary |

 You may have all or only a few symptoms:

-To find out if you have mpox, your provider:
+To find out if you have mpox, your health care provider:

 There are no treatments specifically for mpox, but many people get better on their own.

-Since mpox and smallpox are similar, antiviral medicines that protect against smallpox may also help treat mpox.
-Antiviral medicines may be recommended for people who are more likely to get severely ill, such as patients who have weakened immune systems.
+Since mpox and smallpox are similar, antiviral medicines that treat smallpox may also help treat mpox.
+Antiviral medicines may be recommended for people have severe mpox or are at risk of severe mpox, for example because they:

-There are steps you can take to help prevent mpox:
+There are also other steps you can take to help prevent mpox:

 Centers for Disease Control and Prevention